mahdiiisapour/kafka-data-streamer/README.md

-# kafka-data-streamer
+Kafka Random Data Producer & Consumer

-Kafka Random Data Producer &amp; Consumer
+This project implements a Kafka producer and consumer in Python.
+The producer generates random data and publishes it to a Kafka topic, while the consumer listens to the topic and processes incoming messages.